pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 `make format` includes localization formatting.
 The scripts require Python 3.
 An application/package installation may replace local translation edits; keep your source changes and run `make -C src/apps/localization install` again afterward.

+## Language preferences

+Settings stores the selected language in `karabiner.json`.
+EventViewer and MultitouchExtension each store `uiLanguage` using SwiftUI `AppStorage` in their own application's UserDefaults domain.
+Neither application reads or writes `karabiner.json` to select a language.
+The initial selection is `auto`, which follows the system's preferred languages and falls back to English.

+All three language selectors use the shared AppKit `LanguagePicker`.
+Settings and EventViewer place it in the toolbar; MultitouchExtension places it at the top right of each tab’s content to avoid interfering with the toolbar tabs.
+Changes apply immediately, including catalog updates.
+If a saved language is no longer available in a successfully loaded catalog, the selection returns to `auto`.